-In order to get freebies to review, you need to join Amazon Vine.
-This is an internal service allowing brands and third-party Amazon sellers to solicit honest reviews from consumers.
+In order to become an Amazon reviewer, you need to join Amazon Vine.
+This is an internal service allowing brands and third-party Amazon sellers to solicit trustworthy reviews from consumers.
 Amazon acts as the go-between so things don’t get all awkward between the reviewer and the company asking for the review.

-1. Why does Amazon want to give away free stuff in exchange for reviews?
+1. Why does Amazon give away free stuff in exchange for reviews?

 Products that don’t have a lot of reviews don’t sell as well.
 Think about that — they don’t even have to be bad reviews!
-I’d rather buy a product with five stars and 4,397 reviews than a product with five stars and 11 reviews.
-Right?!
+You’d rather buy a product with five stars and 4,397 reviews than a product with five stars and 11 reviews, right?!

-So, to increase reviews, companies say, “Hey Amazon, I’ll give out 100 free products to 100 people who have a history of writing solid reviews.”
+So to increase reviews, companies say, “Hey Amazon, I’ll give out 100 free products to 100 people who have a history of writing solid reviews.”
 Then Amazon holds up those 100 free products and asks their Vine community (made up of seriously dedicated reviewers) to call dibs.
-Reviewers jump at the chance to review the product because they get to keep it.
+Vine community members jump at the chance to review the product because they get to keep it.

 Sellers are happy to have their review count upped, and reviewers are happy to have free products.

 2. Do I have to be an Amazon Prime Member to review products?

 Nope, you can create or use an existing free Amazon account.

 TIP: Whether you have a free account or a Prime member account, fill out your profile under “Ordering and Shopping Preferences.”
 You can also view your reviewer ranking and bio where you can share info about yourself, which may increase your chances of being picked as an Amazon reviewer.

 You should read about these little-known secrets about Amazon Prime before signing up.